MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/json-viewer/json-viewer.md

 <!-- ====================================================================== -->
-## View JSON files reformatted for readability
+## View reformatted JSON files

-To view a formatted JSON file stored on your device:
+To view a JSON file stored on your device as reformatted JSON:

 1. Open a new tab or window in Microsoft Edge.